22FAUNO-SA-Team-1/ClassProjectDocuments/Design.md

     - Threat Name:  Spoofing the LDAP Server External Entity
     - Threat Category:  Spoofing
     - Justification:  LDAP Server may be spoofed by an attacker and this may lead to unauthorized access to Keycloak.
-    - Existing Mitigations:  Mitigated via Keycloak trust store which uses certificate-based authentication, similar to threat ID 16.
+    - Existing Mitigations:  Mitigated via Keycloak trust store which uses certificate-based authentication, similar to Threat ID 16.
     - Notable Gap:  None

 - *Threat ID*: 18.